PrepMarquis/novela-hugo-starter/content/post/mim-virusu.md

-excerpt = "What good can people derive from a public space, that is became all about themselves?" hero = "/images/mika-baumeister-ozogez5vxeq-unsplash.jpg" timeToRead = 0 title = "Internet is broken because of you"
+excerpt = "What good can people derive from a public space, that is became all about themselves?" hero = "/images/mika-baumeister-ozogez5vxeq-unsplash.jpg" timeToRead = 0 title = "The internet is broken because of you"

 +++
 ### **What's you pleasure?**